 At this point, you might be wondering what Bitumen is.
 Simply put, it is coal tar, cold-applied adhesive, or asphalt.

 To get coal tar bitumen you distill coal.
 A scene in Shawshank Redemption shows how coal tar roofs used to be applied.
 Coal Tar roofs were popular back in the early 1900s but are hardly used at all in today’s modern roofing world.
 The vast majority use asphalt as the base.

 To create asphalt bitumen you refine crude oil.
-Asphalt requires heating before use, generally this is involves using a kettle.
-The cold-applied adhesive uses asphalt as well but adds a solvent, so you don’t have to heat it before application.
+Asphalt requires heating before use, generally, this involves using a kettle.
+The cold-applied adhesive uses asphalt as well but adds a solvent, so you don’t have to heat it before applying.

 When the bitumen layers are “built-up” to the appropriate ply, “three plies” in our example, the roofing company will usually add a surface layer.